MRAlirad/js-unit-testing/Note.md

     - toHaveLength => for asserting the length of an array
 7. Exceptions
     - toThrowError => when we expect a function to thorw an exeption.

+## Positive and Negative Testing

+1. Positive Testing => Ensure that our application works correctly under normal conditions.
+2. Negative Tesing => Checks how well our applications handles unexpected or incorrect input.